luxetobscura/luxetobscura.github.io/_posts/2022-06-05-cookie-persistence.md

 ---
 layout: post
-title: "Load Balancers and HTTP Cookie Persistence"
+title: ":cookie: Load Balancers and HTTP Cookie Persistence"
 date: 2022-06-05
 ---
-## :cookie: How does cookie persistence work?

-Many load balancers can be configured for cookie-based persistence.
 When a client connects to a load-balanced virtual server to initiate an HTTP session, the load balancer can insert a platform-specific cookie in the HTTP response headers that typically contains the hashed/encoded value of a specific node `address:port` combination.
 The client's browser stores the persistence cookie and sends it on each subsequent request, and the load balancer directs the client's connection to the node specified in the cookie.

 ## Prerequisites